eslint/rfcs/designs/2019-config-simplification/README.md

 This effectively duplicates the use of `env: { browser: true }` in ESLint.

-**Note:** This would allow us to stop environments in ESLint.
+**Note:** This would allow us to stop shipping environments in ESLint.
 We could just tell people to use `globals` in their config and allow them to specify which version of `globals` they want to use.

 #### Extending Another Config